 Cons: No ties to authorities, prone to false alarms, cannot be shut down remotely, does not alert you when away from home.

-Pepper Spray Systems – These systems are much more aggressive, but are still perfectly legal.
+Pepper Sprays– These systems are much more aggressive, but are still perfectly legal.
 They have the same motion sensor or door sensors that you would find on a standard security system, but in addition to an alarm they discharge a blast of pepper spray into the doorway.
 If security is a major concern, this is one way to keep criminals away.

 Pros: This system will almost certainly get an intruder to leave your property, can still be tied to the authorities, can still be controlled remotely